 A commitment to the community

 I am a huge believer in giving back.
 I love it that the WordPress community values learning.
-I blog several times weekly and spend hours scouring social media each week for tips and resources to share.
+I blog several times a week and spend hours scouring social media weekly for tips and resources to share.

 In my time on social media, I reach out to people who are having issues or challenges with WordPress and share easy solutions when I have them.
-I am also a past organizer for the Seattle WordPress Meetups, organized Seattle WordCamp 2012 and co-organized in 2014.
+I am also a past organizer for the Seattle WordPress Meetups, organized Seattle WordCamp 2012 and co-organized it in 2014.
 I also co-organize the Seattle WooCommerce Meetup and have my own BobWP WordPress Workshop meetup.